chrisgurney/obsidian-note-toolbar/README.md

 For example, if your daily notes are all in the same root folder, just specify that folder and map it to your "Daily Notes" toolbar, and it will appear on all existing, and new daily notes.

+_Notes on precedence_:
-Precedence: Notes are matched to folders starting from the top of the list.
+- Notes are matched to folders starting from the top of the list.

-If you have a property on a given note, it will override the folder mapping.
+- If you have a property on a given note, it will override the folder mapping.

 # Use Toolbar Callouts

 Toolbars are actually callouts!

-You can use a toolbar callout directly, to add a toolbar in the middle of your notes.
+You can use a toolbar callout directly, to add a toolbar in the middle of your notes, for example.

-Allows for more flexibility, using other plugins (e.g., Templater, Dataview) to generate the contents of the toolbar.
+This feature allows for more flexibility, and using other plugins (e.g., Templater, Dataview) to generate the contents of the toolbar.

 ## How to use Toolbar Callouts